Lukasz-pluszczewski/swich/README.md

 # Swich
-> More developer-friendly switch alternative.
+> Switch but with a typo

 <h1>
   <a href="https://github.com/Lukasz-pluszczewski/swich">